ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 ## Support
 {: #deploy-ocp-rhm-support}

 Support is provided for the paid version of the Red Hat Marketplace offering and support cases can be opened through the Red Hat Marketplace [support portal](https://marketplace.redhat.com/en-us/support).
-Customers using the trial version from Red Hat Marketplace, can refer to [self-help resources](/docs/blockchain-sw-252?topic=blockchain-sw-252-blockchain-support#blockchain-support-resources) for assistance.
+Customers that use the trial version from Red Hat Marketplace, can refer to [self-help resources](/docs/blockchain-sw-252?topic=blockchain-sw-252-blockchain-support#blockchain-support-resources) for assistance.

 ## Create a project for your {{site.data.keyword.blockchainfull_notm}} Platform deployment
 {: #deploy-ocp-rhm-project}